 Remember that referrals are a two-way street

 If you want referrals, it’s important to remember that networking works both ways.
 As you reach out to build relationships with Realtors in your community, you also want to give back.
-If you’re ever able to refer a friend or family member directly to a real estate agent or local realty office, they will definitely remember it.
-The same is true for other office personnel, including developers, rental agents, and mortgage brokers.
-Your ultimate goal is to build personal connections that will last for years to come.
+If you can refer a friend or family member directly to a real estate agent or local realty office, they will definitely remember it.
+The same applies to other office personnel, including developers, rental agents, and mortgage brokers.
+Your ultimate goal is to build personal connections that will last years.

-Once you’ve got the basics down, you’ll need to devote time regularly to the process.
+Once you’ve got the basics down, you must devote time regularly to the process.
 This could be a daily social media session, weekly drop-ins at open houses, and monthly visits to real estate offices in your area.
 Remember, this is sales work, and you’re selling yourself.
 To get the leads, you’ll have to cover a lot of ground.
-Keep at it, and you’re sure to build a network that helps your business thrive.
+Keep at it, and you’ll build a network that helps your business thrive.

 Looking for more helpful advice about running your home inspection business?
 HomeGauge has everything you need to succeed, from professional websites to a comprehensive home inspection software suite.
-Contact us today to find out more about how HomeGauge can take your home inspection business to the next level.
+Contact us today to learn how HomeGauge can take your home inspection business to the next level.